elvisish/escoria-docs/advanced/faq.rst

    Remember that any arguments you pass to your function must be literals.
    Variables like ESC flags, globals and the like cannot be used currently.

-Now, when the above `:setup` event is run, it will call `function_name` with the specified arguments

-That's all there is to it!